 UC causes inflammation and ulcers in the colon.
 If left untreated, this condition can lead to life threatening complications, such as:

-Your doctor will likely prescribe a medication to reduce inflammation, such as an anti-inflammatory drug or an immunosuppressant drug.
+A doctor will likely prescribe medication, such as an anti-inflammatory or immunosuppressant drug, to help reduce inflammation.

-These medications help ease symptoms of UC and can also function as maintenance therapy to keep you in remission.
-Symptoms could return if you don’t take your medication as directed.
+These medications can help ease symptoms of UC and also function as maintenance therapy to keep you in remission.
+Symptoms could return if you do not take your medication as directed.

-At some point, your doctor may discuss slowly tapering off the medication.
-However, you should never decrease your dosage or stop taking your medication without speaking with your doctor first.
+At some point, the doctor may discuss slowly tapering off the medication.
+However, you should never decrease your dosage or stop taking your medication without speaking with your prescribing doctor first.

 This might happen if you take an antibiotic to treat a bacterial infection.
 Antibiotics can sometimes disrupt the balance of intestinal bacteria in the gut and cause diarrhea.

-This doesn’t mean you should stop taking antibiotics or pain medications, but you should speak with your doctor before taking these drugs.
+This does not mean you should stop taking antibiotics or pain medications, but you should speak with a doctor before taking these drugs.

-If you experience stomach pain after taking an NSAID, your doctor may suggest acetaminophen (Tylenol) to reduce pain instead.
+If you have pain that requires an over-the-counter pain reliever, the doctor may suggest using acetaminophen (Tylenol) to reduce pain instead of an NSAID.

-Stress doesn’t cause UC, but it can worsen symptoms and trigger a flare-up.
+Stress does not cause UC, but it can worsen symptoms and trigger a flare-up.

 When you’re under stress, your body goes into fight-or-flight mode.
-It releases hormones that increase your heart rate and boost your adrenaline.
+It releases hormones that can increase your heart rate and boost your adrenaline.
 These stress hormones also stimulate an inflammatory response.

-In small doses, stress hormones are harmless.
-Chronic stress, on the other hand, can keep your body in an inflamed state and worsen UC symptoms.
+In small doses, stress hormones can be harmless.
+But chronic stress can keep your body in an inflamed state and worsen UC symptoms.

 The foods you eat can also worsen symptoms of UC.
-You may have a flare-up or notice that your symptoms get worse after consuming certain types of foods, such as:
+You may have a flare-up or notice that your symptoms get worse after consuming certain types of foods, which may include:

 - raw fruits and vegetables